 Ruth has been honored for her inspirational work by many national Jewish organizations and has received honorary degrees from four major American rabbinical seminaries.
 She was named by The Jerusalem Post as the sixth most influential Jew in the world of a list of 50, and by The Huffington Post as one of the 10 most inspiring women religious leaders in 2012.

-She lectures widely on diverse social and global justice issues.
-Ruth has served as a visiting professor at Hunter College and Hebrew Union College and is currently a member of the Union for Reform Judaism faculty.
-She is an active member of her congregation, the Society for the Advancement of Judaism, and serves on the boards of CIFA Center for Interfaith Action on Global Poverty), Hazon, the Jewish Foundation for Education of Women (emeritus), United to End Genocide, Interaction and Surprise Lake Camp.
-She is a member of the Leadership Council of Repair the World and the Executive Committee of the Jewish Social Justice Roundtable.
+Ruth lectures widely on diverse social and global justice issues and is an active member of her congregation, the Society for the Advancement of Judaism, and serves on the boards of National Committee for Responsive Philanthropy, Hazon, United to End Genocide, Interaction, and Surprise Lake Camp.

 Tell Congress to Pass IVAWA

 Join AJWS in advocating for the passage of the International Violence Against Women Act, which supports innovative, cost-effective programs that have been shown to decrease violence against women and girls.